-3.1 The Gambling Act 2005 regulates all forms of fund-raising lotteries promoted in the UK.
-With the exception of the National Lottery, which is not regulated under this Act, it is illegal to promote a lottery for private or commercial gain.

-- 3.2 While the term 'lottery' is used within the legislation, these provisions are also likely to apply to raffles, prize draws, tombola's, sweepstakes, scratch-card sales, and so on in short, any arrangement in which a ticket is sold for a random chance of winning a prize.
+- 3.1 The definition of a Small Society Lottery is contained within Annex C, and these require registration with the Licensing Authority. - 3.2 The Gambling Act 2005 regulates all forms of fund-raising lotteries promoted in the UK, with the exception of the National Lottery, which is not regulated under this Act.
+It is illegal to promote a lottery for private or commercial gain. - 3.2 While the term 'lottery' is used within the legislation, these provisions are also likely to apply to raffles, prize draws, tombola's, sweepstakes, scratch-card sales, and so on in short, any arrangement in which a ticket is sold for a random chance of winning a prize.
 For the sake of simplicity, 'lottery' is used to define all of these. - 3.3 Broadly speaking, there are two categories of lottery established under the Act - Licensed lotteries include those run by societies that aim to raise more than £20,000 in a single draw, or £250,000 in a calendar year, as well as any lotteries promoted by a Local Authority.
 An operating licence must be held by the promoter(s) of these lotteries - Exempt lotteries fall into one of four sub-categories, each with its own limits on the amounts that can be raised, the purposes for which it can be promoted, and the manner in which it must be run.
 These sub-categories comprise Incidental NonCommercial Lotteries, Customer Lotteries, Private Lotteries, and Small Society Lotteries - 3.4 The administration and enforcement of licensed lotteries is carried out solely by the Gambling Commission, although local authorities may provide information and intelligence to assist in these processes.
 Of the four sub-categories of exempt lotteries, only Small Society Lotteries require registration with a Local Authority no authorisation is required for the other three categories.
 Both the Commission and local authorities may carry out enforcement checks to ensure that any exempt lotteries are carried on in accordance with the relevant legal restrictions. - 3.5 Should a society registered with a Licensing Authority for the promotion of small society lotteries promote a lottery which causes either on the statutory limits on proceeds to be exceeded, then any subsequent lotteries promoted by that society in the current calendar year or any of the following three calendar years will be deemed to be large society lotteries, and will require the society to obtain a relevant operating licence from the Gambling Commission.
-The registration with the Licensing Authority will remain in force, but will not serve to authorise any lottery schemes during this period it is open to the society as to whether to cancel the registration.
+The registration with the Licensing Authority will remain in force but will not serve to authorise any lottery schemes during this period it is open to the society as to whether to cancel the registration.

-4. Free Draws & Skill Competitions
+4. Free Draws & Skills Competitions